srshah19/Feedapi/README.md

 Feedapi
 =======

-Feed API Google

-This feed api will allow users to get a TED talk feed and display that on a web page.
+Using Google's Feed API to create an RSS feed website that will display the top 250 most recent feeds from TED Talk.